 Because of the often countercyclical nature of private credit, macro headwinds for the economy can be tailwinds for the asset class.
-Service sectors currently provide some cushion amid trade and supply chain challenges, with their all-weather resilience translating to higher purchase price multiples and investor-friendly loan-to-value (LTV) ratios of around 35%.
+Service sectors currently provide some cushion amid trade and supply chain There are plenty of macro wild cards to keep investors on edge as we approach the midpoint of the year. challenges, with their all-weather resilience translating to higher purchase price multiples and investor-friendly loan-to-value (LTV) ratios of around 35%.